Chih Ree Sun: Arts in retirement

 After he retired, he became an author of Chinese poetry.
 His love for ballroom dancing took him across Broward and Palm Beach counties.

-A devoted member of the Coral Springs Chinese Cultural Association, Chih-Ree Sun also taught t'ai chi classes there with his wife, Felicia.
+A devoted member of the Coral Springs Chinese Cultural Association, Chih-Ree Sun also taught tai chi classes there with his wife, Felicia.
 He died, aged 83, after a two-year struggle with kidney and lung cancer.
 He was a great grandfather.

 He also published a collection of more than 200 original poems shortly before he died.
 In one poem, he told of how his older sister gave him the last space inside a bomb shelter and waited outside while the Japanese attacked during the second Sino-Japanese war.
 Both survived.

 Determined to help children attend Chinese school at the Chinese Cultural Association, Sun requested a scholarship fund be established in his name there.
 Proceeds from the book's sale will go to the scholarship fund, she said.